Latvia in the Eurovision Song Contest 2010: Background

-The Latvian national broadcaster, Latvijas Televīzija (LTV), broadcasts the event within Latvia and organises the selection process for the nation's entry.
-Despite financial instabilities that could have resulted in a withdrawal, LTV confirmed their intentions to participate at the 2010 Eurovision Song Contest on 15 December 2009 after securing sponsorships and a cooperation agreement with the Ventspils City Council.
-Latvia has selected their entries for the Eurovision Song Contest through a national final.
-Since their debut in 2000, LTV had organised the selection show Eirodziesma.
-Along with their participation confirmation, the broadcaster announced that they would organise Eirodziesma 2010 in order to select the Latvian entry for the 2010 contest.
+As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Despite financial instabilities that could have resulted in a withdrawal, LTV confirmed its intentions to participate at the 2010 contest on 15 December 2009 after securing sponsorships and a cooperation agreement with the Ventspils City Council.
+LTV has selected its entries for the Eurovision Song Contest through a national final.
+Since their debut in 2000, it had organised the selection show Eirodziesma.
+Along with its participation confirmation, the broadcaster announced that they would organise Eirodziesma 2010 in order to select its entry for the 2010 contest.

 Before Eurovision

 Eirodziesma 2010

 Eirodziesma 2010 was the eleventh edition of Eirodziesma, the music competition that selects Latvia's entries for the Eurovision Song Contest.
 The competition consisted of a final on 27 February 2010 that took place at the Jūras vārti Theatre in Ventspils and hosted by Uģis Joksts and Kristīne Virsnīte.
 The show was broadcast on LTV1 as well as online via the broadcaster's official website ltv.lv and the official Eurovision Song Contest website eurovision.tv.